18 Sep Alisha Torrent expands its plant in India to respond to the growing Asian market

 A thriving market that increasingly demands greater production with the added value provided by technology: these are the premises that have led to the expansion of the production plant of Alisha Torrent, a subsidiary of Torrent Group, in the Indian city of Jaipur.

 September began for Torrent Group with the good news of the inauguration of the new extension in Jaipur, which took place at the beginning of August but will reach full capacity this month.
-This expansion has been necessary due to a greater demand for closures that comply with food safety standards in one of the most promising international economies, that of Asia.
+This expansion has been necessary due to a greater demand for closures that comply with food safety standards in one of the most promising international economies, that of Asian market.
 Indeed, the Indian market is undergoing full expansion.
 Alisha Torrent has undertaken this expansion to give a swift, accurate and appropriate response to the needs of each of ATC’s customers in India.

 Innovative techniques and quality control